 You’ll engage in workplace-based assessment projects relating to the design, delivery and assessment of training.

-RMIT is a world-class provider of training.
-This program is led by highly experienced and qualified trainers who model best practice in training skills.
+This course is led by highly experienced and qualified trainers who model best practice in training skills.
 You will have the opportunity to practise your skills in a supportive class room- based environment, as well as applying them in workplace-based assessment projects.